AranParrish/currency-exchange/README.md

 ---

 ## Getting Started
-Clone the repository to your local directory and cd into the root directory:
+Fork and clone the repository to your local directory and cd into the root directory:

 ```sh
 git clone https://github.com/AranParrish/currency-exchange.git